Breast Cancer: Defining the Disease

 Receptor 2 (HER2)

-HER2 is a protein found on the cell surface that normally helps control cell growth.
+HER2 is a receptor found on the cell surface that normally helps control cell growth.
 HER2-positive cancer has too much HER2.
 HER2-negative cancer does not have an excessive amount of HER2.

 Triple-negative